 In the debate about climate change, people talk a lot about the cost of not doing anything, but they more rarely talk about the cost of the various policies that have been proposed to mitigate climate change.
 In order to determine what to do about climate, we have to engage in a cost-benefit analysis, which by definition considers both aspects of the question.
 Cost-benefit analysis is a method that economists often use to determine whether a policy should be adopted.
 It consists in estimating a trajectory over time for both the costs and the benefits that can be expected of the policy in question.
 For instance, if the policy consists in creating a carbon tax, the costs would be a rise of the price of energy, while the benefits would be a reduction of the damages resulting from the emission of greenhouse gases into the atmosphere.
 If the benefits outweigh the costs over the period of time under consideration, then adopting that policy could make sense, but otherwise it does not.

 If the discount rate you are using in a cost-benefit analysis is , it means that the value of a cost or benefit that accrues in the future is reduced by every year.
 For instance, if the discount rate is 1% and the policy under consideration is expected to produce a benefit of $1 billion a century from now, then when compared to a cost incurred today this benefit would only be worth $1 billion/1.01100 ≈ $369 million.
 Some people think that we should not discount benefits that would accrue to future generations at all because it’s immoral.
 The idea behind this claim is that future generations are not worth any less than us and, therefore, there is no reason to give more weight to a cost we’d have to incur than to a benefit that would accrue to them if we adopted a policy to mitigate the effects of climate change.
 In other words, on that view, any discount rate other than zero would be incompatible with intergenerational justice.
-I think that virtually every economist would agree reject that claim (even Nicholas Stern, whose report on climate change was criticized for using a discount rate that was deemed too low, used a non-zero discount rate), if only for the reason I’m about to explain, but in my experience most people find it compelling, so I think it’s useful to explain why that can’t be right.
+I think that virtually every economist would agree to reject that claim (even Nicholas Stern, whose report on climate change was criticized for using a discount rate that was deemed too low, used a non-zero discount rate), if only for the reason I’m about to explain, but in my experience most people find it compelling, so I think it’s useful to explain why that can’t be right.

 Now, this is relevant because pretty much everyone, including people who claim that we shouldn’t discount benefits that accrue to future generations, agrees that we should give more weight to costs incurred by relatively poor people than to benefits enjoyed by relatively well-off people.
 The reason is that we generally assume that, although well-being increases with income, the rate at which it does also decreases with income.
-What this means is that a cost/benefit that is worth the same amount of money is worth more for someone who is relatively poor than for someone who is relatively well-off.
+What this means is that a cost/benefit that is equivalent to the same amount of money is worth more for someone who is relatively poor than for someone who is relatively well-off.
 For instance, a loss of income of $5,000 is worth a lot more for someone who makes $20,000/year than for someone who makes $145,000/year, i. e. approximately 7.2 times more.
 (Remember that, according to the models used to predict the effects of greenhouse gases emissions, that’s how much richer than us on average people will be in a century.)
-For the guy who only makes $20,000/year, this could make the difference between sending his kids to a decent school and sending them to shit-hole, whereas for the guy who makes $145,000/year it may just mean that he’ll have to wait a little longer before he buys another Mercedes.
+For the guy who only makes $20,000/year, this could make the difference between sending his kids to a decent school and sending them to a shithole, whereas for the guy who makes $145,000/year it may just mean that he’ll have to wait a little longer before he buys another Mercedes.

 Suppose we are considering a policy that would increase the income of people who make $145,000/year by $5,000/year, but decrease the income of people who make $20,000/year by $3,000/year.
 For someone who makes $20,000/year, $3,000/year is 15% of his income, which is pretty low to begin with.
 On the other hand, for someone who makes $145,000/year, $5,000/year is only 3.4% of his income.
 Assuming the number of people who make $145,000/year is the same as the number of people who make $20,000/year, if we used a discount rate of zero in the cost-benefit analysis for that policy, we’d conclude that we should adopt it because the benefits outweigh the costs.
 However, I’m sure that almost everybody would agree that it’s crazy, because it would clearly be extremely unfair to adopt that policy.
 Yet, as far as the discount rate that we should use is concerned, there doesn’t seem to be any relevant different between this case and the inter-generational case.
 Thus, if you think that we should discount the benefits that would accrue to people who make $145,000/year in this case, then presumably you should also say that we should discount the benefits that would accrue to future generations from policies that mitigate climate change.